release-engineering/ASGI-Middlewares/README.md

 Custom Logging, Custom Header, Prometheus and Request Time need to be located before the Exception Middleware to be able to log errors.

-Path ID needs to be positioned after routing middleware, position before Connexion's Context middleware (default middleware position) also works.
+Path ID needs to be positioned after CustomRoutingMiddleware.

 Custom Routing and Custom Exception need to substitute Connexion's original middlewares.
 For this purpose, function `replace_middleware` can be used.